5ide6urnslab/PERCEPT/README.md

 # PERCEPT
 This project is the Intermedia project to which perception is expressed.

-Copyright (c) 2016- 5ide6urns lab All right reserved.
+Copyright (c) 2016 PERCEPT.
+All right reserved.

 Released under the MIT license. http://opensource.org/licenses/mit-license.php